|

 -

 Remove other stuff from the workbench.
-All workbenches have a mysterious physical
+All workbenches have a strange physical attraction

 dump store it in may help (see part #7).